e10v/tea-tasting/README.md

 - `null_rejected`: Proportion of iterations in which the null hypothesis has been rejected.
 By default, it's calculated based on p-value.
 But if a metric doesn't provide a p-value, then a confidence interval is used.
 - `null_rejected_conf_int_lower`, `null_rejected_conf_int_upper`: The lower and the upper bounds of the confidence interval of the proportion iterations in which the null hypothesis has been rejected.

-There are two optional parameters of `describe` (both can be redefined in global settings):
+There are two optional parameters of `describe`:

 - `alpha`: P-value threshold for the calculation of the proportion in which the null hypothesis has been rejected.
 It's only used in calculations based on p-values.
-Default is `0.05`.
 - `confidence_level`: Confidence level for the computed confidence interval of the proportion.
-Default is `0.95`.

 ### Bootstrap